MBasting/SRGAN/index.md

 # Reproducing Boosting Resolution and Recovering Texture of 2D and 3D Micro-CT Images with Deep Learning

+## Introduction

+In this blog we will describe our attempt and result in reproducing the following paper: Boosting Resolution and Recovering Texture of 2D and 3D Micro-CT Images with Deep Learning (Wang et al., 2019).
+In this paper the authors explain and showcase the Enhanced Deep Super Resolution Generative Adversarial Network (EDSRGAN) they designed.
+This model is designed to take low-resolution(LR) images and superresolve a high-resolution(HR) image from it.
+These images can than be used for image-based analysis techniques.
+The model the authors designed is able to handle 2D and 3D images, but for the scope if this project the choice was made to focus only on reproducing the 2D images.

+As the code that was given with this paper uses a lot of old libraries and has a lot of old dependencies, running this model and training with it becomes quite hard.
+However the results in the paper are promising and we would like to see if these hold up.
+With this some of the papers results seem questionable such as the lower PSNR values in figure 3.

+We recreated the network as described in the paper and trained it with the same data set that was used for the model within the paper.
+We then used these trained models to recreate the figures 2 and 3 from the paper to see how these compare.

-## Method
+## Implementation

+### Loading the data

-In order to load the rock data samples efficiently (from https://www.digitalrocksportal.org/projects/215), there is a need for an efficient Data Loader that can transfer the samples to the GPU in batches and Dataset class that holds the location to the images.
+In order to load the rock data samples efficiently (from [https://www.digitalrocksportal.org/projects/215](https://www.digitalrocksportal.org/projects/215)), there is a need for an efficient Data Loader that can transfer the samples to the GPU in batches and Dataset class that holds the location to the images.
 The Dataset additionally can apply transformation on the samples if needed, in our case this is Random Cropping on both the low resolution and high resolution data samples to 64 x 64 (LR) and 192 x 192 (HR) and converting the samples to 1 colour channel as all samples in the dataset are grey images represented by 3 identical colour channels.
 An important note here is that these crops are linked as the SRGAN should reproduce the HR images from LR images as best as possible using upscaling.
 The Torchvision transforms module has the `get_params` method that helps with that.

 ```python
 # Transform operations